Octavian47/Traffic-tracker/README.md

 Clone this repository on your local machine

-Navigate to the project directory and open a terminal
+Navigate in the project directory to the Server-Side folder, and and open a terminal

  To install the dependencies for this project, run the following command in your terminal: